-U.S. Government agencies have updated their various lists to include Chinese Government entities and officials, as well as numerous private entities and individuals.
-Under the U.S. Export Administration Regulations ("EAR") discussed in Section VI of this Policy, the U.S. Commerce Department's Bureau of Industry and Security ("BIS") Entity List identifies numerous well-known Chinese companies and their worldwide affiliates (such as Huawei) to whom exports and reexports of items that are "subject to the EAR" are not permitted without a BIS license.
+Transactions with China.
+China is the recent target of significant U.S. economic sanctions and export control measures that restrict dealings with Chinese companies or individuals and prohibit or place license requirements on certain U.S. exports and re-exports to China.
+Multiple U.S. Government agencies have updated their various lists to include Chinese Government entities and officials, as well as numerous private entities and individuals.
+Under the U.S. Export Administration Regulations ("EAR") discussed in Section V of this Policy, the U.S. Commerce Department's Bureau of Industry and Security ("BIS") Entity List identifies numerous well known Chinese companies and their worldwide affiliates (such as Huawei) to whom U.S. exports and reexports are not permitted without a BIS license.
 In addition, the EAR applies end-use controls and an export and re-export license requirement (with a policy of denial) for certain commercial items when shipped to companies in China that also manufacture and support defense articles for use by the Chinese military or companies in China who support military intelligence.
-To assist exporters in applying these controls, BIS introduced the Military End-Users List (found in Supplement 7 to Part 744 of the EAR) (and the Military-Intelligence End-Users List (found in Section 744.22 of the EAR).
+To assist exporters in applying these controls, BIS recently introduced the Military End-Users List (found in Supplement 7 to Part 744 of the EAR) and the Military-Intelligence End-Users List (found in Section 744.22 of the EAR).
 The U.S. Government also changed its approach with regard to treatment of Hong Kong, removing separate export licensing rules and permissions and requiring imported goods to reflect Chinese, rather than Hong Kong, origin.
 Recent human rights laws are also focused on forced labor in China, resulting in an import ban into the U.S. of several products produced in the Xinjiang Uyghur Autonomous Region, including agricultural products, automobiles and electronics (see OFAC's 2021 Xinjiang Supply Chain Business Advisory).
 These and other restrictions are developing quickly.
 Berkshire subsidiaries that do business with and in China are encouraged to review new developments on a regular basis and make sure that their policies and procedures align with current economic sanction, export and import requirements.

 Transactions with Certain Blocked Individuals, Entities and Groups.
-The U.S. has also instituted economic and trade sanctions programs prohibiting U.S. persons, including companies located outside the U.S. who are owned by a U.S. parent, from engaging in unlicensed transactions of almost any nature with designated individuals, entities, vessels, aircraft, and cryptocurrency wallets.
-The U.S. Government identifies such individuals, entities, vessels, aircraft, and cryptocurrency wallets by putting their names on the list of Specially Designated Nationals and Blocked Persons (the "SDN List") maintained by OFAC.
-Other lists of parties with which various transactions are restricted or off-limits include the Foreign Sanctions Evaders List, the Sectoral Sanctions Identification List (the "SSI List"), and the Non-SDN Chinese Military-Industrial Complex Companies List, each as maintained by OFAC the Entity List, the Denied Persons List and the Unverified List, each as maintained by BIS; and the Debarred Parties List, as maintained by the U.S. Department of State's Directorate of Defense Trade Controls.
+The U.S. has also instituted economic and trade sanctions programs prohibiting U.S. persons, including companies located outside the U.S. who are owned by a U.S. parent, from engaging in unlicensed transactions of almost any nature with designated individuals, entities, vessels and aircraft.
+The U.S. Government identifies such individuals, entities, vessels and aircraft by putting their names on the list of Specially Designated Nationals and Blocked Persons (the "SDN List") maintained by OFAC.
+Other lists of parties with which various transactions are restricted or off-limits include the Entity List, the Denied Persons List and the Unverified List, each as maintained by BIS; and the Debarred Parties List, as maintained by the U.S. Department of State's Directorate of Defense Trade Controls.